-The ACT test scores are computed through a fairly complicated procedure.
+The ACT scores are computed through a fairly complicated procedure.
 We begin with raw scores.
-Though these are not mentioned in the ACT test scores report, they form the basis on which the ACT Test Scores are computed.
+Though these are not mentioned in the report, they form the basis on which the test scores are computed.

 The raw score is simply the total number of questions you have answered correctly in a subject test.
 Thus, if you have answered 35 questions correctly, your raw score is 35.

 You also have raw sub-scores for the sub-sections of a subject test.
 For example, in the Mathematics test, Intermediate Algebra/Coordinate Geometry is a sub-section comprising 18 questions.
 Assuming that you have answered 15 of these correctly, your raw sub-score for this sub-section is 15.